Milk toast

 Milk toast was a popular food throughout the late 19th and early 20th centuries, especially for young children and for the convalescent, for whom the dish was thought to be soothing and easy to digest.
 Although not as popular in the 2000s, milk toast is still considered a comfort food.

 Food writer M. F. K. Fisher called milk toast a "warm, mild, soothing thing, full of innocent strength", and wrote, of eating milk toast in a famed restaurant with a convalescent friend, that the dish was "a small modern miracle of gastronomy".
 She notes that her homeliest kitchen manuals list it under "Feeding The Sick" or "Invalid Recipes", arguing that milk toast was "an instinctive palliative, something like boiled water".
 Fisher also notes that for true comfort, a ritual may be necessary, and for "Milk Toast people", the dish used may be foolishly important.
 Her favorite version of milk toast has the milk mixed 50/50 with Campbell's condensed cream of tomato soup in a wide-lipped pitcher called a boccalino, from Italian Switzerland.

 Outside New England

 Asia

 Milk toast is a dessert that is served in Asian milk tea cafes.
 It consists of thick, enriched toasted white bread with condensed milk on top.
-It is called shahi tukda (শাহী টুকরা) in Bangladesh and India and is occasionally served at gatherings.
+It is called shahi tukra (শাহী টুকরা) in Bangladesh and India and is occasionally served at gatherings.
 The topping is often infused with cardamom and other spices.